mmistakes/minimal-mistakes/_pages/collaborate.md

 ---

 The Agricultural Microbiomes group is part of the Genomics and Bioinformatics Research Unit, a service unit within the ARS.
 Our unit has 4 principal investigators:
-* [Dr. Brian Scheffler](https://www.ars.usda.gov/southeast-area/stoneville-ms/genomics-and-bioinformatics-research/people/brian-scheffler/) the Research Leader for our unit directs the sequencing lab in Stoneville, MS. He is also the Chief Scientific information officer for ARS.
+* [Dr. Brian Scheffler](https://www.ars.usda.gov/southeast-area/stoneville-ms/genomics-and-bioinformatics-research/people/brian-scheffler/) the Research Leader for our unit directs the sequencing lab in Stoneville, MS. He is also the former Chief Scientific information officer for ARS.
 * [Dr. Amanda Hulse-Kemp](https://www.ars.usda.gov/people-locations/person/?person-id=52597) works on complex polyplid genomes in Raliegh, NC.
 * [Dr. Justin Vaughn](https://www.ars.usda.gov/people-locations/person/?person-id=52434) works on crop genetics in Athens, GA.
 * Me.